Russia gives US cold shoulder, saying relations between countries 'frozen'

 But US State Department spokesman John Kirby had a different take, saying in a statement: "Diplomatic engagement with Russia continues across a wide range of issues."

-Indeed just the previous day, US Secretary of State John Kerry spoke on the phone with Russian Foreign Minister Sergey Lavrov about the situation in Syria, Kirby added.
+Indeed US Secretary of State John Kerry spoke on the phone this week with Russian Foreign Minister Sergey Lavrov about the situation in Syria, Kirby added.

 So why the cold words from Moscow?